Broaden your ResU experience by participating in student groups.

 Nursing Honor Society

-Resurrection University is proud to announce that the ResU Nursing Honor Society has officially been accepted as the Psi Lambda chapter of Sigma Theta Tau International (STTI) Honor Society of Nursing.
+Resurrection University is proud to have a chapter of Sigma Theta Tau International (STTI) Honor Society of Nursing.
+In March 2017, ResU became the Psi Lambda chapter of STTI.
 The mission of STTI is advancing world health and celebrating nursing excellence in scholarship, leadership and service.
 Members include faculty, students and community nursing leaders who are committed to the ideals and purposes of the nursing profession.
 Undergraduate and graduate students who have demonstrated superior academic achievement and high professional standards are invited to become members faculty and community nursing leaders must demonstrate those characteristics as well as exemplary leadership qualities.
 New members are inducted twice a year.

 Radiography Honor Society